arnonym/ha-plugins/VOICE-ASSISTANT.md

 ## Prerequisites

-### 1. ha-sip add-on installed and configured with at least one working SIP account
+### 1. ha-sip app installed and configured with at least one working SIP account

  see [README.md](README.md).
 We are using the SIP Account in "Listen Mode" for our examples.